-There’s a cut out on the back part of the handle that allows q quick access to the needle-holding nut.
+There’s a cut-out on the back part of the handle that allows q quick access to the needle-holding nut.
 This can be useful for quick unclogging, but I rarely use this feature.

 Harder and Steenbeck Ultra Airbrush

-This is the third and last H&S airbrush we are going look at and it’s also the cheapest one of them.
+This is the third and last H&S airbrush we are going to look at and it’s also the cheapest one of them.

 The airbrush again features the same nozzle and needle as the top-of-the-line Infinity airbrush.